Solar Ebike Systems

 Cycle Analyst Settings

 Vehicles equipped with a V3 Cycle Analyst have the option to monitor solar charging current and amp-hours on the display, independently of the current flowing to the motor controller.
-This is accomplished with a Solar Current Sense wired inline with the MPPT output leads and a special solar CA firmware that is downloaded from within the CA Setup Utility software.
+This is accomplished with a Solar Current Sense wired inline with the MPPT output leads and a special solar CA firmware.

 The signal from this solar current sensor plugs into the white 3 Pin Auxiliary input plug on the Cycle Analyst.
 The solar firmware can be downloaded via the CA Setup Utility software and once installed it repurposes the Aux Input pin as a current sensing source.